 The more popular software-as-a-service (SaaS) becomes, the more popular procurement becomes.
-Over the past few years, there has been a growing number of companies providing SaaS solutions.
+Over the past few years, there has been a growing number of businesses looking for reliable management platforms, as well as companies providing SaaS solutions.
 Is it a trend?
 Is it a necessity?

-The answer is up in the air but one thing is for sure, the daunting task of procuring is now less time consuming with a lot more savings.
+The answer is up in the air but one thing is for sure, the daunting task of procuring software is now less time-consuming with a lot more cost savings.
+Plus, you don't need to be a procurement expert to do it.

-Since procurement SaaS is operated remotely by automation, you don't need to invest time and money in additional hardware.
+Since procurement SaaS is operated remotely by automation, you don't need to invest time and money in additional hardware—you can streamline the entire procurement function of your tech stack.
 These systems eliminate the need for an IT team or a third party to handle the installation, implementation, and daily maintenance required by traditional procurement software.

 To understand the whole phenomenon, the what, how, and why must be fully covered.